balancer/erc20-redeemable/README.md

 </p>

-## ERC20-Redeem
+## MetaGame SEED Merkle Redemption App

-This project implements a smart contract that distributes token rewards to participants throughout a week-long interval.
+This project implements a smart contract that distributes token rewards to participants throughout multiple intervals.
-Admins add token allocations for each user to the contract, which then become claimable in the form of ERC20 tokens across the week, ensuring that a large distribution doesn't upset the market.
+Admins add token allocations for each user to the contract, which then become claimable in the form of ERC20 tokens, ensuring that large token distributions can remain gas efficient.

+### The following is copied from the README of the Balancer Labs repo that this was built off of, leaving it here for context:

 ## Context